curityio/istio-demo-installation/SIDECARS.md

 # Sidecar Integration

 Use of sidecars for the Curity Identity Server may not be something we want to support.\
-In particular the Curity Identity Server should manage its own Mutual TLS requests and audit requests.
+In particular the Curity Identity Server should manage its own Mutual TLS requests and audit the results.

 ## Enabling Sidecars for the Curity Identity Server